Cron

 ## Select the running environment

-The first step to develop a new cron type plugin is to determine what environment is going to be used:
+The first step in developing a new cron plugin is to determine which environment to use:

 * Python